China's factory activity contracts unexpectedly in July as COVID flares up | Business

 China's factory activity contracts unexpectedly in July as COVID flares up

 China's factory activity contracted unexpectedly in July after bouncing back from COVID-19 lockdowns the month before, as fresh virus flare-ups and a darkening global outlook weighed on demand, a survey showed on Sunday.
-The official manufacturing purchasing managers' Index (PMI) fell to 49.0 in July from 50.2 in June, below the 50-point mark that separates contraction from growth, the National Bureau of Statistics (NBS) said.
+The official manufacturing purchasing managers' Index (PMI) fell to 49.0 in July from 50.2 in June, the National Bureau of Statistics (NBS) said, below the 50-point mark that separates contraction from growth and the lowest in three months.

-Analysts polled by Reuters had expected it to improve to 50.4.
-"The level of economic prosperity in China has fallen, the foundation for recovery still needs consolidation," NBS senior statistician Zhao Qinghe said in a statement on the bureau website.
+Analysts polled by Reuters had expected a reading of 50.4.
+"The level of economic prosperity in China has fallen, the foundation for recovery still needs consolidation," NBS senior statistician Zhao Qinghe said in a statement on the NBS website.

-Continued contraction in the oil, coal and metal smelting industries was one of the main factors pulling down the July manufacturing PMI, he said.
-The reading was the lowest in three months, with sub-indexes for output, new orders and employment all contracting.
+Continued contraction in the energy-intensive industries, such as petrol, coking coal, and ferrous metals, contributed most to pulling down the July manufacturing PMI, he said.
+Sub-indexes for output and new orders fell by 3 points and about 2 points in July, respectively, while the employment sub-index edged down by 0.1 points.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)